Neo: The World Ends with You (The World Ends With You) Accessibility Report

 The game is low pressure as you can fight as much or as little as you want.
 You can just spend time shopping and exploring and the progress is broken down with story scenes.
 You can also save whenever you want.

 As you play the game you constantly map abilities to different buttons.
 Although there is no remapping of other controls or the ability to view mapping.
 But this association of abilities with buttons does cover this to some extent.
 This means you can map abilities to buttons that are easier to use for the player.
 Some of the abilities need a rapid press or a hold to trigger.

 Platforms: Android, DS, PC, PS4, Switch and iOS

 Costs: Purchase cost

-Neo: The World Ends with You has 6 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 3 accessibility features for Difficulty in Neo: The World Ends with You which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.